Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 I've worked on a couple of these mobile apps and helped develop a number of different solutions to address these problems.
 I'll discuss these architectures below.
 The first two architectures are designed to work on top of REST backend services.
 The third architecture is a more novel design that requires a different kind of data model and backend architecture.

+(Please note that I will discuss these architectures at a high level.
+I will not get into specific technologies or implementation details.)

 ## Request Driven - Traditional Online

 ![Request Driven - Traditional Online Diagram](./request-driven_traditional_online.png)